Atrial Septal Defect (ASD)

 Find a Specialist Near You

-Atrial septal defect (ASD), a hole in the wall (septum) separating the two upper chambers of the heart, is a common congenital heart birth defect.
-ASDs result in recirculation of blood from the heart to the lungs, causing enlargement of the right side of the heart.
+An atrial septal defect is a heart defect present at birth.
+It causes recirculation of blood from the heart to the lungs, resulting in an enlargement of the right side of your heart.

-Adults with unrepaired ASD may develop one or more of the following symptoms:
+Adults with unrepaired atrial septal defect may develop one or more of the following symptoms:

 - Shortness of breath